Where there’s a pop culture moment, social media content follows.

 Tactic #6: Go Live and Share Your Commentary

-Going Live during a major pop culture moment (such as The Oscars or The Bachelorette finale) is a great way to share your commentary and connect with your community in real time.
+Live-streaming during a major pop culture moment (such as The Oscars or The White Lotus finale) is a great way to share your commentary and connect with your community in real-time.

-If showing your face and going on Live on Instagram isn't your thing, give live Tweeting a swing like Pringles during the 2022 Superbowl:
+But if showing your face and going on Instagram Live isn't your thing, give live Tweeting a swing like Pringles did during the 2022 Super Bowl:

 This tactic may not be the best fit for every brand, but when it works, it can really work.